gisturiz/gisturiz/README.md

 My name is Gustavo

 - ☁️ I’m a Customer Solutions Manager at Amazon AWS.
-- 🔭 I’m created an open-source ventilator registry so hospital networks could better cope with COVID-19.
+- 🔭 I created an open-source ventilator registry so hospital networks could better cope with COVID-19.
 - 🪐 I’m always looking to collaborate on any meaninful project.
 Please get in touch!
 - 📫 How to reach me: isturizgustavo@gmail.com